Combine the best of slow feed netting with the convenience of a multi-bale feeder

 When I was growing up, my family would often visit Edwards Gardens in Toronto to take a walk through nature in the city.
 My sister and I rushed to our favourite place, the wishing well, so we could make our wishes.
 Mine was always the same.
 “I wish for a million horses.”

-Be safe for the horses and allow them to feed in a natural, head down position
+Safe for the horses and allowed them to feed in a natural, head-down position

 Big enough to hold a day’s worth of hay and easy to refill

 Able to keep the hay off the ground to reduce waste and save money

 Over time, issues for our “easy-keeper” horses encouraged me to try slow feeding hay nets.
 I started to use them around the paddocks and in the stalls.
 The hay nets were great, but they were very time consuming and awkward to refill.
 I wished that our OptiMizers, which were so fast and easy to use, could be as slow feeding as the nets.

 In 2018, I combined a slow-feed net with a plastic container and was encouraged by the results but thought it could be better.
-So I asked Matthew Bulmer, the designer of the original OptiMizer, if he could transform my prototype into a feeder that combined the slow feeding benefits provided by hay nets with all the benefits of his OptiMizer.
-As well I wanted the OptiMizer to be lighter-weight so I could move them around the paddock.
-Soon after, we started making the new and improved Optimizer using a roto-moulded plastic base with a slow feeding netting top mounted on a slide arm.
+So I asked Matthew Bulmer, the designer of the original OptiMizer, if he could transform my prototype into a feeder that combined the slow feeding benefits provided by hay nets with a lighter version of his OptiMizer that would be easier to move around.
+Soon after, we started making the new and improved OptiMizer using a roto-moulded plastic base with slow-feeding netting top mounted on a slide arm.
 Everyone at the farm loved it, especially the horses.